-- 4.138 Groundwater dependent terrestrial ecosystems (GWDTE), which are types of wetland, are protected under the Water Framework Directive.
-Phase I Habitat Surveys should be used to identify if wetlands are present on or adjacent to a development site.
-If present, a more detailed National Vegetation Classification Survey will be required to identify if GWDTE are present.
-Wherever possible, GWDTE should be avoided by development through the inclusion of an appropriate buffer otherwise further assessment and appropriate mitigation will be required. - 4.139 The probability of flooding from all sources - coastal, fluvial (watercourses) and pluvial (surface water) - and the associated risks will be taken into account when determining planning applications.
+- 4.139 The National Park Authority aims to apply the principles of natural flood management which are set out in SEPA's Natural Flood Management Handbook, and to prevent development which is likely to be affected by flooding or to increase the likelihood of flooding elsewhere.
+The probability of flooding from all sources - coastal, fluvial (watercourses) and pluvial (surface water) - and the associated risks will be taken into account when determining planning applications.
 The likelihood of a site flooding is measured in terms of probabilities per annum.
-These include medium to high risk areas, where the annual probability of flooding is greater than 0.5% (1:200 years), and low to medium risk areas, where the annual probability of flooding is between 0.1% and 0.5% (1:1000 years to 1:200 years).
-Development that would be at medium to high risk of flooding, or would increase the probability of flooding elsewhere, will not be permitted.
-Any development which requires measures such as land raising to address flood risk is only likely to be acceptable outside these areas.

-- 4.140 You should consult SEPA's flood risk maps to find out whether your development site is likely to be at risk of flooding.
+These include Medium to High risk areas, where the annual probability of flooding is greater than 0.5% (1:200 years), and Low to Medium risk areas, where the annual probability of flooding is between 0.1% and 0.5% (1:1000 years to 1:200 years).
+Development that would be at Medium to High risk of flooding, or would increase the probability of flooding elsewhere, will not be permitted.
+Any development which requires measures such as land raising to address flood risk is only likely to be acceptable outside these areas. - 4.140 You should consult SEPA's flood risk maps to find out whether your development site is likely to be at risk of flooding.
 These maps show indicative flood risk areas that should be avoided for development wherever possible.

 Whilst not an accurate information base about the likelihood of flooding on individual sites, they help identify areas were more detailed information is required.
-If any part of your development site lies within or adjacent to a medium or high risk area on SEPA's indicative flood risk maps, you must commission a Flood Risk Assessment to be carried out by a gualified professional.
+If any part of your development site lies within or adjacent to a Medium

+- or High risk area on SEPA's indicative flood risk maps, you must commission a Flood Risk Assessment to be carried out by a qualified professional.
 This should be done as early as possible to identify constraints which may impact on: the developable area; the achievable site capacity; economic feasibility; and the layout, scale and design of development.
-Flood Risk Assessments may also be required for developments in low risk areas. - 4.141 Development will also include appropriate maintenance arrangements of any measures taken to mitigate the impact of development on the environment.
+Flood Risk Assessments may also be required for developments in low risk areas.
+However, the policy recognises that some forms of development are less sensitive or even compatible with areas at risk of flooding; this is explained in the SEPA Flood Risk and Land Use Vulnerability Guidance 2018.
+For example, the guidance states that less vulnerable uses, such as shops, financial and professional services, restaurants and cafés, may be acceptable in areas of Medium to High risk under certain circumstances. - 4.141 Development will also include appropriate maintenance arrangements of any measures taken to mitigate the impact of development on the environment.
 This may necessitate the development of a management statement in the case of large and complex developments.
 Financial bonds may also be required to ensure appropriate decommissioning or restoration following cessation of the operation granted. - 4.142 Future proposals for waste management should reflect the principles of the waste hierarchy: waste prevention; reuse; recycling; energy recovery; and waste disposal.